Bowder Stone: Balder

-As stated, it is popularly said that the name equates with Balder, the second son of the god Odin.
-Balder is best known for being slain through the actions of Loki with an arrow or spear made of mistletoe.
-One side of the Bowder Stone is said to be a simulacrum of the face of Balder and a small hole is said to have once existed on his head where in Norse mythology the weapon pierced and killed him.
+As stated, it is popularly said that the name equates with Baldr, the second son of the god Odin.
+Baldr is best known for being slain through the actions of Loki with an arrow or spear made of mistletoe.
+One side of the Bowder Stone is said to be a simulacrum of the face of Baldr and a small hole is said to have once existed on his head where in Norse mythology the weapon pierced and killed him.
 A carving representing the sun was supposedly located just above the hole.
-The oldest photographs show a well defined chin and lips whilst a second face is seen by some.
+The oldest photographs show a well-defined chin and lips whilst a second face is seen by some.

-In the 1500s German miners emigrated to Borrowdale to work the copper mines and the legends of 'Balder' may have come with them.
+In the 1500s German miners emigrated to Borrowdale to work the copper mines and the legends of 'Baldr' may have come with them.